rvhonorato/cazy-parser/README.md

 ### Known bugs

-**Sequence retrieval is done using the wrong NCBI service, thus blocking access to the site.
+**Sequence retrieval was done using the wrong NCBI service, thus blocking access to the site.
 Issue is being addressed.**

 #### Contact info